Was this page helpful?

 --intensity 2 and then increase by one if needed.

 If a repair is running on a cluster, you can change the intensity and parallelism level that should be applied while it is running.
-Run the following command to adjust the number of token ranges per Scylla repair job to the maximum supported (in parallel) by a repair master node.
+Run the following command to adjust the number of token ranges per Scylla repair job to the maximum supported.

 sctool repair control -c prod-cluster --intensity 0

 If you wish to change intensity or parallelism of a repair task that is scheduled, but not running use sctool repair update command.
-For example, the following command adjusts the number of token ranges per Scylla repair job to the maximum supported (in parallel) by a repair master node.
+For example, the following command adjusts the number of token ranges per Scylla repair job to the maximum supported.

 sctool repair update -c prod-cluster repair/143d160f-e53c-4890-a9e7-149561376cfd --intensity 0